Seeds From The Zoo

 8/06/17 7:00 pm

-Artist Bryony Dunne speaks about her film, Bring Them Back Alive, and photographic exploration, Seeds From The Zoo, of the history of Egypt’s Giza Zoo, revealing a fascinating story of the legacy of European colonialism.
-Dunne will be in conversation with Goldsmiths lecturer Dr Shela Sheikh.
+Artist Bryony Dunne speaks about her film, Bring Them Back Alive, which will be screened on the evening and photographic exploration, Seeds From The Zoo, of the history of Egypt’s Giza Zoo, revealing a fascinating story of the legacy of European colonialism.
+Dunne will be in conversation with Goldsmiths lecturer Dr Shela Sheikh and George Toon.

 The photo book Seeds From The Zoo features over fifty images from Dunne’s two-year documentary photography project on Giza Zoo’s flora and fauna.
 Established under British occupation in 1891, the zoo houses trees native to India, Brazil, Burma, Australia, Madagascar and the Malay Peninsula, which were imported to Egypt via the Suez Canal.
 On visits to the site, Dunne collected fallen seeds in the grounds and later painted the pattern of animals skins on their pods.
 In the film, Bring Them Back Alive, Dunne interweaves her photographs with found footage and photographs of colonial-era botanical and zoological gardens, natural history museums and world fairs.
 The film also features extracts from her forthcoming experimental feature film on the multi-billion dollar, illegal rhino-horn trade.